 Each January, the Mayor presents a preliminary budget—an outline of his priorities and goals for the City.
 The Council then follows a process to ensure this budget meets the needs of our diverse neighborhoods.

 From March to April, the Council analyzes the Mayor’s preliminary budget and holds a series of public hearings to identify specific concerns through conversations with residents, advocates, and city agencies.

 Based on our analysis, the Council formally responds to the Mayor’s preliminary budget.
 This includes a summary of concerns expressed during the hearings and recommendations to address those concerns.

 View the Council’s preliminary budget response from Fiscal Year 2021

 In April, the Mayor releases the Executive Budget, an updated proposed budget based on the Council’s response.
 Again, the Council analyzes this budget and conducts a second round of targeted hearings, ensuring that the budget reflects the priorities of New Yorkers in all 51 Council Districts.

-View the Executive Budget & Hearings for Fiscal Year 2017
+View the Executive Budget & Hearings from Fiscal Year 2021

 Step 5: Adopted Budget

 Through May and June, the Council and the Mayor negotiate adjustments to the Executive Budget, resulting in an agreement knowns as the Adopted Budget.
 This agreement must be reached before July 1, the beginning of the next fiscal year.